CoCoSol007/rust-web-server/README.md

-# An simple web server using rocket in rust
+# A simple web server using rocket in rust